AnyLog-co/documentation/deployments/Kubernetes/deploying_node.md

 ## Configuration Based Deployment
-AnyLog's [deployment scripts](https://github.com/AnyLog-co/deployments) provides users with a series of questions to assist with deployment of an AnyLog instance of either _Docker_ or _Kubernetes_.
-For a _Docker_ instance the deployment script updates the correlating `.env` file of the node.
+AnyLog's [deployment scripts](https://github.com/AnyLog-co/deployments) provides users with a series of questions to assist with deployment of an AnyLog instance of either _Kubernetes_ or _Docker_.

 **Disclaimer**: The deployment scripts do not [deploy physical database](database_configuration.md).
 Make sure your non-SQLite database(s) is deployed prior to starting your AnyLog instance.